vr-jayashree5443/Iris-Flower-Classification/README.md

 # Iris-Flower-Classification
-Certainly!
 Let's walk through the workflow of the provided Python code step by step:

 1. **Importing Libraries:** The code begins by importing the necessary libraries to perform tasks related to machine learning and data visualization.
 These libraries include Scikit-learn, Matplotlib, NumPy, and Pandas.